Intrenion/Milcraft/doctrine/on-war.md

 ## Practice 85: Use controlled flooding with clear limits

 **Problem**
-Flooding can damage friendly movement and resources along with enemy access.
+Flooding can damage friendly movement and resources, along with enemy access.

 **Action**
 Create inundations only where their defensive value exceeds their local cost.